Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Dealing with consensus and conflicts

-In circumstances when we do not agree with an agenda or a position of an industry association, or industry alliance or any of its member companies, we communicate transparently our position, and we reserve our right to act as an individual company and engage independently with public authorities or other stakeholders.
+In circumstances when we do not agree with an agenda or a position of an industry association industry alliance or other member companies, we communicate transparently our position, and reserve our right to act as an individual company and engage independently with public authorities or other stakeholders.

 Assessing our involvement in industry and trade organizations

-We regularly review our involvement in industry and trade organizations to assess the relevance of our participation versus our strategy and versus the achievements delivered through the organizations we have subscribed to.
+We regularly review our involvement in industry and trade organizations to assess the relevance of our participation to our strategy and the achievements delivered.

-The decision to resign from an industry organization is informed by several considerations, amongst which:
+The decision to resign from an industry organization is informed by several considerations, including when:

-- Nestlé is regularly in opposition with the positions / agendas of the organization (this includes inappropriate lobbying practices)
+- We are regularly in opposition with the positions and/or agendas of the organization (this includes inappropriate lobbying practices)

-- The organization has not delivered the outcome expected for many years
+- The organization has not delivered the outcomes expected over many years

-- Weak governance putting at risk Nestlé’s reputation
+- Weak governance is putting Nestlé’s reputation at risk

-- The evolution of the membership of the organization is not in alignment with Nestlé’s agenda, values and principles
+- The evolution of the membership of the organization is not in alignment with our agenda, values and principles.

 What is the difference between advocacy and lobbying?